rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

     }
 }
 ```
-Cjcg iofunnct ccskeh rbrs kqh epvdiro fzf eeiqurdr aseuvl let eprratsmae.
-Dekr weu drv loinctfeer CEJ hleps pxp xtdo.
-Jl c prtaemera zaq z tldeufa ulvae, krqn param.isOptional zj true unc xgp znz vrmj zn arengmut tlv jr; rku futlade kno jffw ku yoad tedisan.
-Jl rkp erpmaaert uhvr cj lllbuena (type.isMarkedNullable setll xyg bcrr), null fjwf kd axdb sc rkg latduef mtapeerra vluae.
-Eet fzf roteh smraarteep, qdv rcdm oidpevr rod iodpnernrsocg umgtrnsae; worihtsee, cn exotneicp fjwf kg nhwtro.
-Apk itcneoferl cheac ueressn rzyr qvr ahescr xtl toanntasino qzrr meusiozct qro diineaetilsazro specsor zj oemrdrpfe xgnf nsxe, bnz rxn let ervye prporeyt ygv kzk jn qkr ISKQ rzcp.
+This function checks that you provide all required values for parameters.
+Note how the reflection API helps you here.
+If a parameter has a default value, then `param.isOptional` is `true` and you can omit an argument for it; the default one will be used instead.
+If the parameter type is nullable (`type.isMarkedNullable` tells you that), `null` will be used as the default parameter value.
+For all other parameters, you must provide the corresponding arguments; otherwise, an exception will be thrown.
+The reflection cache ensures that the search for annotations that customize the deserialization process is performed only once, and not for every property you see in the JSON data.

-Cjba teepsclom dxt ucidsissno lv rvb IGjy lrrybia mnemaoiitnetpl.
-Gkkt rbo oercsu lx qjrz phecatr, kw’oe odlpeexr xrd inoeipmmtanelt le z ISKQ ilansiorzitea nzb tiarneziadesiol briryal, emeldmepnit xn xur lk orp fiocnleret CVJz, bcn signu aonosnatnit rk oticemuzs rzj bhaovrie.
-Dl ocrues, cff bor qhecituesn znp pcapaeoshr sntroeadmetd nj ruja phetrca zan xd zogg lvt tvpp nwk emorrwfaks az vwff.
+This completes our discussion of the JKid library implementation.
+Over the course of this chapter, we’ve explored the implementation of a JSON serialization and deserialization library, implemented on top of the reflection APIs, and using annotations to customize its behavior.
+Of course, all the techniques and approaches demonstrated in this chapter can be used for your own frameworks as well.

 ## 12.3 Summary

-- Annotations in Kotlin are applied using the @MyAnnotation(params) syntax.
+1. Annotations in Kotlin are applied using the `@MyAnnotation(params)` syntax.
-- Kotlin lets you apply annotations to a broad range of targets, including files and expressions.
+2. Kotlin lets you apply annotations to a broad range of targets, including files and expressions.
-- An annotation argument can be a primitive value, a string, an enum, a class reference, an instance of another annotation class, or an array thereof.
+3. An annotation argument can be a primitive value, a string, an enum, a class reference, an instance of another annotation class, or an array thereof.
-- Specifying the use-site target for an annotation, as in @get:JvmName, allows you to choose how the annotation is applied if a single Kotlin declaration produces multiple bytecode elements.
+4. Specifying the use-site target for an annotation, as in `@get:JvmName`, allows you to choose how the annotation is applied if a single Kotlin declaration produces multiple bytecode elements.
-- You declare an annotation class as a class with a primary constructor where all parameters are marked as val properties and without a body.
+5. You declare an `annotation class` as a class with a primary constructor where all parameters are marked as `val` properties and without a body.
-- Meta-annotations can be used to specify the target, retention mode, and other attributes of annotations.
+6. Meta-annotations can be used to specify the target, retention mode, and other attributes of annotations.
-- The reflection API lets you enumerate and access the methods and properties of an object dynamically at runtime.
-It has interfaces representing different kinds of declarations, such as classes (KClass), functions (KFunction), and so on.
+7. The reflection API lets you enumerate and access the methods and properties of an object dynamically at runtime.
+It has interfaces representing different kinds of declarations, such as classes (`KClass`), functions (`KFunction`), and so on.
-- To obtain a KClass instance, you can use ClassName::class for classes, or objName::class for object instances.
+8. To obtain a `KClass` instance, you can use `ClassName::class` for classes, or `objName::class` for object instances.
-- The KFunction and KProperty interfaces both extend KCallable, which provides the generic call method.
+9. The `KFunction` and `KProperty` interfaces both extend `KCallable`, which provides the generic `call` method.
-- The KCallable.callBy method can be used to invoke methods with default parameter values.
+10. The `KCallable.callBy` method can be used to invoke methods with default parameter values.
-- KFunction0, KFunction1, and so on are functions with different numbers of parameters that can be called using the invoke method.
+11. `KFunction0`, `KFunction1`, and so on are functions with different numbers of parameters that can be called using the `invoke` method.
-- KProperty0 and KProperty1 are properties with different numbers of receivers that support the get method for retrieving the value.
-KMutableProperty0 and KMutableProperty1 extend those interfaces to support changing property values through the set method.
+12. `KProperty0` and `KProperty1` are properties with different numbers of receivers that support the `get` method for retrieving the value. `KMutableProperty0` and `KMutableProperty1` extend those interfaces to support changing property values through the `set` method.
-- To obtain a runtime representation for a KType, you can use the`typeOf<T>()` function.
+13. To obtain a runtime representation for a `KType`, you can use the`typeOf<T>()` function.